nanobox-io/nanobox-docs/source/engines-images/index.html.md

 title: Engines & Images
 ---

-Engines are responsible for configuring the app's environment and compiling or building the app's codebase.
-Nanobox can run any app, assuming a compatible engine exists.
+Engines and images are used to build and configure services on Nanobox.
+Nanobox can run any app, assuming a appropriate engines and images exists.

+### Engines

+Engines build and prepare the runtime environment for code components (webs and workers).
+They consist of just a handful of scripts that install necessary runtimes, run dependency managers (if applicable), and in some cases, auto-detect the needs of the app.

+### Images
+Images build and configure supporting data services such as databases, caches, job queues, etc. They are simply Docker images that include scripts unique to Nanobox.

+### Finding Engines & Images
-Nanobox engines are not proprietary, and the source code is available for public consumption on [Github](https://github.com/nanobox-io?utf8=%E2%9C%93&query=nanobox-engine).
-In addition to the engines created by the Nanobox team, anybody can create a custom engine to be used on Nanobox.
+The [Nanobox shelf](https://shelf.nanobox.io) is a registry of publicly available engines and images.
+In addition to the engines and images created by the Nanobox team, anybody can create a custom engines and images and add them to the shelf, allowing you and others to find and use them on Nanobox.

-### What is an Engine?

-An engine is just a handful of bash scripts and an Enginefile.
-The engine will need a corresponding script for each phase of the build process inside the engine's bin directory.
-Further specifics about each script can be found [here](/engines/scripts/) and additional information regarding the Enginefile can be found in the [Enginefile doc](/engines/enginefile).

-### What is an Image?